Before You Go:

 They also drive on the left side of the road, so if unfamiliar with that, you really must keep a watchful eye when crossing streets.
 Look both ways – twice!

-No shots are required to enter Japan, which has a modern medical infrastructure.
+No vaccinations are required to enter Japan, which has a modern medical infrastructure.

 If you have any questions about your ability to participate in the trip, please feel free to call or write.

-All flights to Japan are non-smoking, as are the train cars we reserve and the cabs we take.
-Nonsmoking and smoking hotel accommodations are available according to your preference.
-We reserve non-smoking rooms, unless you request otherwise.
+All train cars we reserve and the cabs we take are nonsmoking.
+We reserve non-smoking hotel rooms, unless you request otherwise.

 Japan is reputed to be one of the safest countries in the world and we have never experienced anything on our trips to make us think otherwise.
 Common sense is in order, of course.